Everyman (15th-century play): Synopsis

 After a brief prologue asking the audience to listen, God speaks, lamenting that humans have become too absorbed in material wealth and riches to follow Him, so He commands Death to go to Everyman and summon him to heaven to make his reckoning.
 Death arrives at Everyman's side to tell him it is time to die and face judgment.
 Upon hearing this, Everyman is distressed, so begs for more time.
 Death denies this, but will allow Everyman to find a companion for his journey.

 Everyman's friend Fellowship promises to go anywhere with him, but when he hears of the true nature of Everyman's journey, he refuses to go.
 Everyman then calls on Kindred and Cousin and asks them to go with him, but they both refuse.
 In particular, Cousin explains a fundamental reason why no people will accompany Everyman: they have their own accounts to write as well.
-Afterwards, Everyman asks Goods, who will not come: God's judgment will be severe because of the selfishness implied in Goods's presence.
+Afterwards, Everyman asks Goods, who will not come: God's judgment will be severe because of the selfishness implied in the presence of Goods.

 Everyman then turns to Good Deeds, who says she would go with him, but she is too weak as Everyman has not loved her in his life.
 Good Deeds summons her sister Knowledge to accompany them, and together they go to see Confession.
 In the presence of Confession, Everyman begs God for forgiveness and repents his sins, punishing himself with a scourge.
 After his scourging, Everyman is absolved of his sins, and as a result, Good Deeds becomes strong enough to accompany Everyman on his journey with Death.

 Good Deeds then summons Beauty, Strength, Discretion and Five Wits to join them, and they agree to accompany Everyman as he goes to a priest to take sacrament.
 After the sacrament, Everyman tells them where his journey ends, and again they all abandon him – except for Good Deeds.
 Even Knowledge cannot accompany him after he leaves his physical body, but will stay with him until the time of death.

 Content at last, Everyman climbs into his grave with Good Deeds at his side and dies, after which they ascend together into heaven, where they are welcomed by an Angel.
 The play closes as the Doctor enters and explains that in the end, a man will only have his Good Deeds to accompany him beyond the grave.